Syamer Kutty Abba

+Early life

-He was born into a Malabari family at Kampung Dodol, George Town, Penang.
-He went to Penang Free School.
+He was born into a Malayali family at Kampung Dodol, George Town, Penang.He is the older brother of Malaysia international midfielder Haziq Kutty Abba.

-Mohammad Syamer Kutty Abba is a name mainly known to those with a strong interest in Malaysian football.
-Having made his Malaysia debut against Hong Kong (China PR) in October 2017, he has gone on to make more than 20 appearances for his country.
+Having made his Malaysia debut against Hong Kong in October 2017, he has gone on to make more than 20 appearances for his country.
 Mohammad Syamer Kutty Abba began his career at Penang in 2014.
 He moved to Harimau Muda C in December 2014.

 His spell at Harimau Muda C didn't last long and in December 2015 he rejoined Penang, making 25 league appearances in 2 years.
 In November 2017 he joined Johor Darul Ta'zim, making 30 league appearances.
 During this time he also spent time on loan at Vilaverdense.

 Club career

 Harimau Muda C

 Syamer began his senior career playing in FAM League, representing Harimau Muda C in the 2014 Malaysia FAM League.

 Penang

-Since Harimau Muda has disbanded by FAM which means all the player from Harimau Muda A, Harimau Muda B and Harimau Muda C has to returned to their own state.
+Since Harimau Muda has disbanded by FAM which means all the player from Harimau Muda A, Harimau Muda B and Harimau Muda C had to return to their own state.
 Syamer are with Penang FA for the Penang U21, before being promoted to first team in year 2016 to play in the top division of Malaysian football, the Malaysia Super League.